+Published: · Modified: by · This post may contain affiliate links.
 Nothing says childhood more than Goldfish crackers!
 Now you can make your own Homemade Gluten-Free & Vegan Goldfish that are top 8 allergy-free, grain-free, sugar-free, and secretly protein-packed!
 A healthy snack recipe mom’s and kids will love!
-“Back-to-school” recipe number 2 and one that I’ve been DYING to share with you for a year now!

 10. Lemon tofu cutlets

 Oh boy, these are really tasty and effective and have just the texture you crave.

 The secret to getting a great texture with tofu is in the freezing of it first.
 I found this out by accident not long ago when I had some tofu in the fridge about to go off.
 I froze it and have subsequently used it, and the difference in texture is totally amazing.
 Needless to say, I freeze all my tofu now!

 Tofu is also one of the best plant based sources of protein as it is a complete protein.
 Other examples of plant foods that contain full amino acid profiles are:-

 These Lemon Pepper Tofu Cutlets are the perfect meal prep staple!
 Tofu is frozen, thawed, sliced and soaked in a bath of zesty lemon pepper flavor.
 Then, they’re slow-baked to achieve that perfect meaty texture.

 Almonds, dates and oats make up the bulk of this recipe, and also happen to be perfect breakfast or snack ingredients.
 You have the high protein content of the nuts, and then the low GI carbs in the oats and dates.